-Stelios is best known for creating the easyJet budget airline in 1995, when he was just 28.
-In 2000 he floated the company that has revolutionized European air travel on the London Stock Exchange - since then he and his family have remained its largest shareholders with a near 37% stake. (easyJet is now a member of the prestigious FTSE-100 index, making it one of the largest UK public companies by market value.)
+Stelios is best known for founding easyJet in 1995 when he was just 28.
+The budget airline is now widely acknowledged as having revolutionised European air travel, flying over 60 million passengers every year.
+In 2000 he floated the company on the London Stock Exchange - he and his family have since remained its largest shareholders with a near 35% stake. (easyJet is now a member of the prestigious FTSE-100 index, making it one of the largest UK public companies by market value.)

-Stelios keeps the ownership of the 'easy' brand, (including easyJet) in his private investment company, easyGroup, based in Monaco and London.
+Stelios keeps the ownership of the "easy" brand, (including easyJet) in his private investment company, easyGroup, based in Monaco and London.
 He has since extended the brand to other sectors - all dedicated to offering consumers more value for less.
-These include: easyBus , easyHotel, easyCar, easyOffice and easyGym - all contributing a royalty income stream to easyGroup.
-Other new and exciting ventures are planned for 2014 and beyond.(Details at www.easy.com)
+These include: easyBus, easyCar, easyOffice and easyGym - all contributing a royalty income stream to easyGroup.

 Prior to founding the airline, Stelios set up the Stelmar shipping company in 1992 - with financial help from his late father Loucas - himself a self-made shipping tycoon.
 Stelmar was floated on the New York Stock Exchange in 2001 and subsequently sold to a rival in 2005 for four times the initial share price.